 Look at your computer.
 Do you see all those files?
 Well, they’re all made up of infinite, tiny pieces of information.
-When you delete any of them, those bits aren’t erased along with the file; they still linger around, the information making up the files still intact.
-Physically deleting files is a process that uses up more resources and as such, takes a significantly longer period of time to execute, so what’s the solution your operating system came up with?
+When you delete any of them, those bits aren’t erased along with the file; they still linger around, the information making up the files intact.
+Physically deleting files is a process that uses up more resources and as such, takes a significantly longer period to execute, so what’s the solution your operating system came up with?
 It takes a shortcut by only marking the deleted files as free space.

-What this means is that anytime you create a new file-or your operating system creates a new file-it will be saved in the free space in the drive.
-This happens because your operating system recognizes the storage space that was once occupied by the file you deleted as free space for storage of new data.
+What this means is that anytime you create a new file-or your operating system creates a new file it will be saved in the free space in the drive.
+This happens because your operating system recognizes the storage space that was once occupied by the file you deleted as free space for the storage of new data.
 But if this free space is usurped by new data; if your operating system stores new data on it, the original file is overwritten along with its content too.
 The end of all this is a very limited possibility of recovering the deleted file.

 So, do you now see that deleted files never truly leave your hard drives?
 Your operating system just marks them as free space, and that’s what makes it possible to recover them, regardless of the manner you lost the files in the first place.
 But you’ll need third-party software to do that, of course.
-Software like that were developed to find the content of the deleted data on your drives and then relocate their pointers; they can also copy the content and proceed to recreate the files in any storage location you select on your drive.
+Software like that was developed to find the content of the deleted data on your drives and then relocate their pointers; they can also copy the content and proceed to recreate the files in any storage location you select on your drive.
 To put it in simpler terms, file recovery software can instruct your Windows on where to find the deleted files and recover all of them.

 Sometimes, even the most efficient software can’t recover your files because it’s simply NOT possible.
-If your Windows writes new data to the space a deleted file once occupied, you can’t do anything but say ‘farewell’ to the original file because it can’t be restored at all.
+If your Windows writes new data to space a deleted file once occupied, you can’t do anything but say ‘farewell’ to the original file because it can’t be restored at all.
 Why?
 The content of the original file doesn’t exist anymore because it has been overwritten by newer information.

 Recent Videos from Recoverit Data Recovery SoftwareView More >